-A request for reconsideration of a prior Review Board finding, for which the 30-day appeal period has expired, will be treated as a request for an extension of time to appeal.
+A request for reconsideration of a prior Review Board finding, for which the 30 day appeal period has expired, will be treated as a request for an extension of time to appeal.
 The chair has authority to grant an extension of time to appeal a prior Review Board finding, where the chair is satisfied that [s.
-243(3), Workers Compensation Act Transitional Review and Appeal Regulation, B.C.
-Reg.
-322/02, s.
-2(2)]:
+243(3), Transitional Review and Appeal Regulation 2(2)]: